crgmediagroup/opannounce/README.md

 This example will create a hyperlink for the newest post and have it link to a post page with information about that post.

 ### Multiple Accounts
 To have multiple users on your Opannounce installation, you just need to use signup again.
 Navigate to Pages > Signup, and fill out their details.
-If you like you can just put in some random password and have them use the forgot password function.
+If you like, you can just put in some random password and have them use the forgot password function, which will just send a verification email for the web server.